prev Covariance Matrix Adaptation Evolution Strategy next Coding Convention

 Multi-Objective Covariance Matrix Adaptation Evolution StrategyΒΆ

 The multi-objective covariance matrix adaptation evolution strategy (MO-CMA-ES) is one of the most powerful evolutionary algorithms for multi-objective real-valued optimization.
-In Shark, we provide a reference implementation of the algorithm (see MOCMA.h) that is integrated with the optimizer class hierarchy.
+In Shark, we provide a reference implementation of the algorithm (see MOCMA.h).

 • Instantiate and configure the objective function.